Green Day: Live performances

 Billie Joe Armstrong regularly invites musicians at Green Day concerts onstage to substitute for the band members on guitar, bass and drums, often letting the guest musicians keep the instruments they used during their guest spots.
 Armstrong is quoted saying: "I remember being a kid and seeing Van Halen play.
 I was, like, 12, and Eddie would come out, and I'd go, 'God, it would be so cool to be up there and do what he's doing.
 So I was always keeping that in mind, subconsciously that's basically what ended up happening, breaking down the barrier between the band and the audience."

 In 2016, Armstrong began altering lyrics during live performances to criticize members of the Trump Administration.
-He later did this to JD Vance and Elon Musk.
+He later did this to JD Vance and Elon Musk in 2025.
 Other live lyrical alterations include references to the Israel-Gaza War, which voiced support for Palestine.

 Legacy

 Critical recognition and influence

 Green Day is credited (alongside Bad Religion, the Offspring, NOFX, Social Distortion, and Rancid) with popularizing mainstream interest in punk rock in the United States, particularly with the album Dookie, which was cited by Fuse as the most important pop-punk album of all time, the best alternative album of 1994 by Rolling Stone, and as one of the best punk rock albums of all time by Rolling Stone, Kerrang!, Revolver, and LA Weekly.
 Diffuser.fm listed Dookie as the greatest album of the 90s.
 It was also placed on the Rock and Roll Hall of Fame's "Definitive 200" list of 200 classic albums.
 Both Dookie and American Idiot appeared on Rolling Stones list of the 500 Greatest Albums of All Time.
 Kerplunk was also listed in a 2007 ranking of the 100 greatest indie albums by Blender.
 In 2011, they were voted the best punk rock band of all time by Rolling Stone.

-The band has been cited as an influence by a variety of artists, including Alkaline Trio, Avril Lavigne, AFI, Fall Out Boy, Blink-182, Joyce Manor, Lady Gaga, Wavves, Fidlar, Tegan and Sara, the Menzingers, New Found Glory, Prince Daddy & the Hyena, Bowling for Soup, Billie Eilish, and Sum 41.
+The band has been cited as an influence by a variety of artists, including Alkaline Trio, Avril Lavigne, AFI, Fall Out Boy, Blink-182, Car Seat Headrest, Joyce Manor, Lady Gaga, Wavves, Fidlar, Tegan and Sara, the Menzingers, New Found Glory, Prince Daddy & the Hyena, Bowling for Soup, Billie Eilish, and Sum 41.